blaues0cke/geo-commit/README.md

 # geo-commit

 A small pre commit hook that creates a log containing your current position on this planet.
+Also includes a node script to convert the logs into a geojson file.

 Only runs on osx (so far).